 "When I became pregnant, I was determined to breastfeed my baby.
-I educated myself as much as I could, but from the time my baby was born I struggled to get him to latch on.
+I educated myself as much as possible, but from the time my baby was born, I struggled to get him to latch on.

-My milk finally came in on the 5th day and by that time my nipples where broken and bleeding, I had tender breasts, and I was terribly engorged.
-After a week I had developed mastitis, so I went to the doctor and received antibiotics, which helped with the flu symptoms, but not for the breast swelling and the lump.
+My milk finally came in on the 5th day, and by that time, my nipples were broken and bleeding.
+I had tender breasts, and I was terribly engorged.
+After a week, I developed mastitis, so I went to the doctor and received antibiotics, which helped with the flu symptoms, but not the breast swelling and the lump.

-After going to the doc again, I was told I was going to have to go for surgery.
-There was a lump of six by six centimeter removed, and a surgical drain was inserted into the incision.
-The hole of the incision had to be stuffed with gauze until it healed completely from the inside out...so the hole gets smaller and smaller as time goes by.
+After going to the doc again, I was told I would have to go for surgery.
+A lump of six by six centimeters was removed, and a surgical drain was inserted into the incision.
+The hole of the incision had to be stuffed with gauze until it healed entirely from the inside out...so the hole got smaller and smaller as time went by.

-I was advised to wear a nipple shield on the infected breast and this helped tremendously.
+I was advised to wear a nipple shield on the infected breast, which helped tremendously.
 Within a couple of weeks, my cracked nipples and incision had healed completely, and I was left with just a little breast tenderness and a small scar.

-My advice to any new moms who are planning to breastfeed is to find out as much info as they can, also talk to other moms who are breastfeeding.
-Most breastfeeding problems can be defeated with support and correct info.
+My advice to new moms planning to breastfeed is to find out as much information as possible and talk to other breastfeeding moms.
+Most breastfeeding problems can be defeated with support and correct information.
 It’s always best to get the advice of a lactation consultant instead of a doctor because most doctors will advise you to stop breastfeeding."

-"I have recently finally healed from breast surgery, which was as a result of a breast abscess that needed draining.
+"I have recently finally healed from breast surgery, resulting from a breast abscess that needed draining.

-My breast infection turned into a breast abscess that wouldn't respond to antibiotics so I had to have the surgery, which was not as pleasant, as my abscess was huge!
-However, after surgery I was able to breastfeed as the surgeon had made the incision off the nipple, so, so far so good - at least the pain was gone, and I finally felt more human again!
+My breast infection turned into a breast abscess that wouldn't respond to antibiotics, so I had to have the surgery, which was not as pleasant as my abscess was huge!
+However, I could breastfeed after surgery as the surgeon had made the incision off the nipple.
+So far, so good - at least the pain was gone, and I finally felt more human again!

-However, one week later I visited the surgeon to have the wound and breast checked, and she found that I had milk running out through the wound.
-Her reaction was that I had to take tablets to stop my milk as otherwise, the wound wouldn't heal due to the constant flow!
+However, one week later, I visited the surgeon to check the wound and breast, and she found that I had milk running out through the wound.
+Her reaction was that I had to take tablets to stop my milk; otherwise, the wound wouldn't heal due to the constant flow!

-As most breastfeeding mums can imagine, I was devastated - my little one was only 8 weeks old, and I was aiming to get to 6 months at least!
+As most breastfeeding mums can imagine, I was devastated - my little one was only eight weeks old, and I was aiming to get to 6 months at least!

 My wound possibly took a little longer to heal, but ultimately it did with no problems!
-The milk meant that the wound was being kept clean and I had no issue at all with infection, bearing in mind its an open wound that has to be packed daily.
+The milk meant that the wound was being kept clean, and I had no issue with infection, bearing in mind it's an open wound that must be packed daily.